Theodore Parker and the Fugitive Slaves Refusing to Follow an Unjust Law

 "God knows I detest slavery," he wrote to Daniel Webster, his secretary of state, "but . . . we must endure it and give it such protection as is guaranteed by the Constitution till we can get rid of it without destroying the last hope of free government in the world."

 Theodore Parker was incensed.
 How could the United States have strayed so far from the Revolutionary ideals of its founders?
 His own grandfather, Captain John Parker, had fought in Lexington, Massachusetts, in one of the very first skirmishes of the Revolutionary War.
-In those days, Americans had not been afraid to stand up for liberty, though it meant breaking the unjust laws imposed on them by their government in Britain.
+In those days, Americans had not been afraid to fight for liberty, though it meant breaking the unjust laws imposed on them by their government in Britain.
 Now, this very country, founded on a principle of liberty and justice for all, was enforcing laws designed specifically to deny liberty and justice.

 Conflict between the northern and southern states was reaching a boiling point.
-Theodore Parker believed that the North must stand up against a government dominated by the interests of the Southern slaveholders.
+Theodore Parker believed that the North must protest a government dominated by the interests of the Southern slaveholders.
 He hadn't wanted to put the abolition of slavery into the center of his life and ministry, but he felt he had no choice.
 Millard Fillmore hadn't wanted to support the institution of slavery, but he also felt he had no choice.
 He did not want his country to divide in two.

 Until the time of the Fugitive Slave Law, abolitionists had been very unpopular, even in Massachusetts.
 Now, Theodore Parker, who had been despised by many for his radical views, suddenly became enormously popular.
 Every week, his sermons and speeches were heard by thousands of people and read by many more.
 One person who read everything by Theodore Parker that he could get his hands on was William Herndon of Illinois, Abraham Lincoln's law partner.
 Herndon often passed along Parker's writings to Lincoln, who expressed his admiration for it.
 In one sermon, Herndon had underlined the following words that he thought would interest Lincoln: "Democracy is direct self-government, over all the people, for all the people, by all the people."